Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 💡 Tip: With your debut novel, it’s always worth keeping your length within the word count range of successful books in your genre.

-The next step is all about gripping the agent's attention with a powerful story hook.
+The next step involves gripping the agent's attention with a powerful story hook.

 2. Write a strong “hook” for the book

 Just as your novel must get readers involved within the first few pages, your query letter must pique an agent's interest within a few lines.
-This part of the letter is known as the hook and it’s a short description of your book’s concept which helps agents get the gist of it at a glance.
+This part of the letter is known as the hook, and it’s a short description of your book’s concept which will help agents get the gist of it at a glance.

 The hook should present the most interesting elements of your story, like an original concept, a powerful conflict, or a compelling question that leaves the agent intrigued.
-Let’s look at these approaches one at a time:
+Let’s look at these approaches one at a time below.

 An exciting concept

-Let’s consider a hook for the classic fantasy novel The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe:
+Let’s consider a hook for C.S.
+Lewis’ classic fantasy novel The Lion, the Witch and the Wardrobe:

-You have a magical world, mysterious creatures, and main characters fighting a villain 一 it's certainly an exciting concept worth reading more about.
+You have a magical world, mysterious creatures, and hints of an epic battle 一 it's certainly an exciting concept worth reading more about.

 A powerful central conflict